The air is thick with it. A choking, cloying, cloud of guilt. A dense fog of shame and self-doubt.

 So what is the difference between a good man; kind considerate, respectful, gentle, trustworthy and a bad man; abusive, manipulative, controlling, aggressive and violent?

 The answer is strategy.
 Good men employ strategies to get their needs met and so do bad men.
 Some strategies make women feel appreciated, respected, well treated and loved.
 Other strategies make them feel abused, used, controlled and in danger, but it is all still strategies.

 So then, why would any man choose strategies that would hurt, frighten or disrespect a woman or a man for that matter to whom they are attracted?
 Why would a man consciously attempt to coerce, demand, force or threaten in order to get his needs met?

-The current generation of middle aged men, myself included, were brought up in a culture that tolerated if not occasionally promoted the idea of prejudice and separation.
+The current generation of middle aged men, myself included, were brought up in a culture that tolerated if not occasionally promoted the idea of racial prejudice and sexual mysogyny.
 We grew up watching ‘Carry on’ films where women were objectified and abused as part of the script.
 This is what is being acted out by so many men now because we are still using the strategies that were modelled to us at a young age.
 This in no way lets us off the hook.
 Responsibility for our actions is ours as are the consequences.